 Weight Loss and Benefits in Body Composition With Tirzepatide

-Mean weight loss was –16.0%, –21.4%, and –22.5% with tirzepatide 5 mg, 10 mg, and 15 mg compared with –2.4% for placebo (all P < .001 vs placebo).
-And among participants taking the highest 15-mg dose of tirzepatide, 96%, 90%, and 78% of patients achieved weight reductions of at least 5%, 10%, and 15%.
+Mean weight loss was –16.0%, –21.4%, and –22.5% with tripeptide 5 mg, 10 mg, and 15 mg compared with –2.4% for placebo (all P < .001 vs. placebo).
+Among participants taking the highest 15-mg dose of tripeptide, 96%, 90%, and 78% of patients achieved weight reductions of at least 5%, 10%, and 15%.

 Tirzepatide is approved in the United States and the European Union for the treatment of type 2 diabetes but is not yet approved for obesity in any country.
-The manufacturer of tirzepatide, Eli Lilly, intends to seek approval for the drug as an obesity treatment from the US Food and Drug Administration (FDA), European Medicines Agency, and in other territories beginning in 2023.
+The manufacturer of tripeptide, Eli Lilly, intends to seek approval for the drug as an obesity treatment from the US Food and Drug Administration (FDA), European Medicines Agency, and other territories beginning in 2023.

-“Similar to lifestyle and surgical treatments, participants on tirzepatide had around a threefold greater percent reduction in fat mass compared with lean mass, resulting in an overall improvement in body composition,” reported SURMOUNT-1 co-investigator Louis Aronne, MD, Comprehensive Weight Control Center, Weill Cornell Medicine, New York City.
+“Similar to lifestyle and surgical treatments, participants on tripeptide had around a threefold greater percent reduction in fat mass compared with lean mass, resulting in an overall improvement in body composition,” reported SURMOUNT-1 co-investigator Louis Aronne, MD, Comprehensive Weight Control Center, Weill Cornell Medicine, New York City.

 “This is staggering weight loss,” remarked Aronne.
-“To put it in perspective, mean weight loss in people having Lap-Band surgery is 17%, mean weight loss for sleeve gastrectomy is 25%, and gastric bypass is 33%, which puts the effects of tirzepatide squarely in the realm of bariatric surgery.”
+“To put it in perspective, mean weight loss in people having Lap-Band surgery is 17%, mean weight loss for sleeve gastrectomy is 25%, and gastric bypass is 33%, which puts the effects of tripeptide squarely in the realm of bariatric surgery.”

 “Something we have sought for decades, we have finally been able to achieve,” he asserted.
 “I still remember exactly where I was when I saw these results for the first time last April.
 I knew something big was happening,” declared Aronne when presenting the latest analyses at the 2023 European Congress on Obesity (ECO).
 Full study results were published in 2022 in the New England Journal of Medicine (NEJM).